Chilean occupation of Peru: Lima

-After the success in Tarapacá and the Lynch Expedition in the north of Peru, a campaign to take Lima began in late 1880, with amphibious landings taking place among the Peruvian coast.
+After the success in Tarapacá and the Lynch Expedition in the north of Peru, a campaign to take Lima began in late 1880, with amphibious landings taking place along the Peruvian coast.
 By early 1881, fighting had reached the outskirts of the capital, and after the Chilean success at Chorrillos and Miraflores, the occupation of Lima began in January 1881, with Chilean troops occupying the capital and establishing a military administration headquartered in the Government Palace, while the collaborationist government was headquartered in the Palacio de la Magdalena.

 Reports of Chilean destruction and looting resulted in a meeting between the different observing powers, concluding that such an event would not be allowed in Lima proper.
 Had the Chilean army destroyed and looted the city as it had done in Barranco, Chorrillos and Miraflores, the observing powers would have used their military power in the form of a bombardment of the city against the occupying army.

 Despite a relatively peaceful administration in comparison to the destruction in Barranco, Chorrillos and Miraflores, the city of Lima was looted by Chilean forces, such as in the case of the National Library of Peru.
 After the occupation, Chile diverted part of its war efforts to crush Mapuche resistance in the south, with some of its equipment captured from Peruvian troops, as well as civilians.
 Chilean troops coming from Peru entered Araucanía where they in 1881 defeated the last major Mapuche uprising.

 Government

 In absence of a Peruvian President who was willing to accept their peace terms, the Chilean Army established a collaborationist government to serve as the nominal representative of the Peruvian state.
 This government's legitimacy was disputed by the Peruvian resistance.
 The movement itself was mainly headed by Nicolás de Piérola, who established three armies to counter the Chilean invasion in the north, center and south of the country.
-Of these armies, only the second, headed by Andrés A. Cáceres and based in Jauja, and the third, headed by de Piérola himself from Jauja and later Ayacucho, managed to organize themselves properly, with de Piérola's army being better organized than Cáceres' improvised army and Lizardo Montero's non-existent army in Cajamarca.
+Of these armies, only the second, headed by Andrés A. Cáceres and based in Jauja, and the third, headed by de Piérola himself from Jauja and later Ayacucho, managed to organize themselves properly, with de Piérola's army being better organized than Cáceres's improvised army and Lizardo Montero's non-existent army in Cajamarca.